 10. Use your Google Business Page

 Yes, your Google Business Page is a social platform that is ignored.
-Most medical practices forget about using their medical practice page once they have updated their medical practice info.
-It may not be as popular as Facebook, Twitter or Instagram but there is one thing that will spark your interest, it is this: Post on your medical practice page are read, understood and indexed by Googlebot which all leads to a better understanding by Google as to who you are, where you are and what you offer.
+Most practices forget about using their page once they have updated their info.
+It may not be as popular as Facebook, Twitter or Instagram but there is one thing that will spark your interest, it is this: Post on your practice page are read, understood and indexed by Googlebot which all leads to a better understanding by Google as to who you are, where you are and what you offer.

 So next time you post onto your social profiles, update your Google Business page too.

 Once you have your address, phone number, content and URL structure sorted out you can then focus on the items that most Local SEOs are comfortable with.
 Remember that each of these tasks has to be done for each city, suburb or town that you want to optimise for: